LesyaTkachuk/clips_app/README.md

 # Custom Validators

-They can be a class or a function
+They can be a class or a function.
+Custom validators can be asyncronous.
+We just have to add our custom validators functions into second argument of new Form group instance creation, which is an array of custom validator functions registerForm = new FormGroup(
+{ ...}, [RegisterValidators.match('password', 'confirm_password')]
+);